josh-collinsworth/joco-sveltekit/src/lib/content/posts/adding-gutenberg-full-and-wide-width-image-support-to-your-wordpress-theme.md

 ---
-title: "Adding Gutenberg Full- and Wide-Width Image Support to Your WordPress Theme"
+title: 'Adding Gutenberg Full- and Wide-Width Image Support to Your WordPress Theme'
-date: "2019-03-16"
+date: '2019-03-16'
-updated: "2020-05-13"
+updated: '2020-05-13'
 categories:
-  - "css"
+  - css
-  - "web"
+  - web
-  - "wordpress"
+  - wordpress
-coverImage: "gutenberg-wide-illustration.png"
+coverImage: 'gutenberg-wide-illustration.png'
 coverWidth: 32
 coverHeight: 29
 excerpt: Gutenberg brings with it the ability to set image blocks as full-width or wide-width.
 This article talks about how to enable support for that feature in your theme, and one way to write the CSS that makes it work.
 ---

 <script>
   import PullQuote from '$lib/components/PullQuote.svelte' import SideNote from '$lib/components/SideNote.svelte'